What are Wetlands and why do we care?

 These unique ecosystems are vital as a carbon sink, as they absorb decomposing matter and store that extra carbon in the soil.
 Unfortunately, carbon is released when the wetlands are drained for agriculture or for harvesting the resources within the wetland.

-Not just that, but wetlands are an important part of our climate plan outside of biodiversity and carbon sequestration.
+Not only that, but wetlands are an important part of our climate plan outside of biodiversity and carbon sequestration.
 Wetlands offer substantial protection against storms, drought, and floods – all of which are going to occur more frequently as the climate crisis progresses.
-Protection stems from the wetlands ability to absorb excess water, release water during times of drought, mitigate storm strength, and prevent erosion.
+Protection stems from the wetland’s ability to absorb excess water, release water during times of drought, mitigate storm strength, and prevent erosion.

 Despite all of these important functions, we have lost between 33%-50% of our wetlands globally in the last 50 years.